How Acupressure Points Work to Relieve Pain

 Chronic Pain

-Most people experience some relief fairly quickly once they learn to use Acupressure.
+Most people experience some relief fairly quickly once they learn to use Acupressure points.
 However, people with a history of chronic pain usually have waves of progress as well as setbacks.
 So do not expect an immediate resolution of chronic pain.

-From my clinical experience, I’ve found that people with chronic pain must consistently practice the methods of Acupressure pain relief.
+From Michael Gach's clinical experience, he's found that people with chronic pain must consistently practice the methods of Acupressure pain relief.
 These techniques are holding points, specific stretching exercises, and deep breathing.
 It does take work to relieve pain naturally, without drugs.

-To learn these methods for reducing chronic pain, here is the fully-illustrated book, Acupressure Pain Relief.
+To learn these methods for reducing chronic pain, check out the fully-illustrated book, Acupressure Pain Relief (with 400 illustrations).
 It’s available both as a printed book and an eBook.
 You’ll also find a number of techniques to use Acupressure to relieve pain in many areas of the body.

 Self-Healing Acupressure Pain Relief Resources